Middle school (grades 6-8) · Midland, GA

 What is the racial and ethnic makeup of Aaron Cohn Middle School?

-The largest demographic group at Aaron Cohn Middle School is African American at 42.3%.
-The school serves a diverse student body in Midland, GA.
+The largest demographic group at Aaron Cohn Middle School is African American at 42.3% of enrollment, in Midland, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 68.6/100.

 What is the Resource Investment Index for Aaron Cohn Middle School?

-Aaron Cohn Middle School has a Resource Investment Index of 43/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Aaron Cohn Middle School has a Resource Investment Index of 43/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page